 Doctor Who in 10 Seconds

 Today Brendan released the fifth (sixth?) video in his ongoing series Doctor Who in 10 Seconds, in which he dextrously summarises all that endless base-under-siege nonsense from Doctor Who Series 5.
-To watch all of videos in the series, visit the webpage or, better still, subscribe to it on YouTube.
+To watch all of videos in the series, check out the playlist on YouTube.

 We’re still in a holding pattern over at Bondfinger, steeling ourselves for our upcoming recording of the unjustly maligned Moonraker (1979).
 While you wait, you can listen to our previous commentaries, including The Spy Who Loved Me, The Man with the Golden Gun and Live and Let Die.
 You can find all of our commentaries on our website, and you can keep up with all the Bondfinger news on Twitter and Facebook.